picl

 To create iterators over your own objects, specialize the make-iterator

 generic function appropriately.
-For instance, the make-iterator
+For instance, the make-iterator definition for

 lists is